 Yes, my hesitance to have intercourse with D. left her disappointed, even if she did say she was using birth control.
 And I wonder if our relationship would have lasted a bit longer had I agreed to such deep physical intimacy.
 But I do think after all this time that at least part of my hesitance was out of respect for D. in particular and the opposite sex in general.
 I never wanted to see D. as a sexual conquest, and her telling me her story about her rape solidified my seeing her as a person and not a romantic conquest I would brag about to… wait for it… only myself.
 That’s another thing about me: I am not one to proclaim to the world how many romantic partners I’ve had in my life.
 It’s true, I will never be a “bro” in that regard.

 As I noted above, the whole #NotOkay topic was in response to a certain presidential candidate’s bragging that because he was a rich celebrity, he felt he could get away with any form of harassment toward women.
 Of course, that is clearly, well, not okay.
 Just because the company shares the same name as its CEO does not mean that the CEO should get away with lewd conduct against one of their employees.
 And if you look into most companies in America, you will find that they have strict guidelines against any form of verbal, physical, or sexual harassment committed by one employee against another.
-My current place of employment is no different: Their code of conduct is something that every employee must read, acknowledge, and abide by.
-Whether it’s the lowest-level plebe or the CEO, we must acknowledge our understanding of the code on an annual basis.
+My current place of employment is no different: Their code of conduct, which includes the forbidding of any form of harassment by one employee towards another, is something that every employee must read, acknowledge, and abide by.
+Whether it’s the lowest-level plebe or the chief executive officer, we must acknowledge our understanding of the code on an annual basis.

 And while not every company’s stand against employee-on-employee harassment is something that may date back to the Mad Men era, it’s certainly not something that has popped up here in the decade of the 2010s.
 Case in point, another story I’ve never disclosed to anyone else, one that actually predates the decades-old stories of Little Sis and D. by a couple of years: